 First Things First

 Have your general list professionally analyzed to extract your most loyal donors.
+There are many tools that can do this.
 If your budget won’t stretch that far, the next best thing for you to do is identify donors who have given at least 8-12 times in the last 15 years, regardless of amount.
 This list will be manageably smaller than your overall list, thus enabling you to target your planned giving prospects more effectively, consistently, and economically.
 Loyal donors make the best planned giving prospects.

 Next comes your message.
 Give that 40% of your attention.
 Forget blather about the features and technical aspects of planned gifts.
 Your prospect is not dying (excuse the pun) to read details on how to part with her wealth after her death.